hhp09/Popular-Headlines/README.md

 Powered by NewsAPI!

 ### Full-Stack approach
 Possibly integrate a database and quick authentication for users.
-Enables features such as saving articles and picking preferred news sources to be displayed on home page.
+Enables features such as bookmarking articles and picking preferred news sources to be displayed on home page.